ben-spector-cc/lesson-template/README.md

 ## Working on a Content Item

-Create a branch with the current content item you are working on:
+Create a branch with the current content item you are working on.
+For example: `git checkout -b outline-draft`
 ```
 git checkout -b contentItem
 ```